opendnssec/odslab/opendnssec-lab.md

         <Interface><Port>5353</Port></Interface>
         </Listener>

 4. Almost done, time to update the zone list and select DNS as the output adapter.
+For this we export the zonelist to get an up-to-date copy, modify it and import it back

+        > sudo ods-enforcer zonelist export
         > sudo vim /etc/opendnssec/zonelist.xml

         <Output>